-An academic appeal is defined as a formal questioning of a decision on an academic matter made by the responsible academic body.
+An academic appeal is defined as a formal questioning of a decision on an academic matter made by the responsible academic body (e.g. boards of examiners, transfer and confirmation decisions etc.), on grounds such as procedural error or evidence of bias.
+There is no right of appeal against academic judgement.